aeternity/protocol/serializations.md

 ### RLP Encoding

-We use the Recursive Length Prefix encodng (https://github.com/ethereum/wiki/wiki/RLP) for serializing objects that have dynamic sizes of the fields.
+We use the Recursive Length Prefix encoding (https://github.com/ethereum/wiki/wiki/RLP) for serializing objects that have dynamic sizes of the fields.